aces/Loris/docs/wiki/99_Developers/Translating.md

 Translatable strings used by LORIS are stored in `.po` (portable object) files which is the standard used by `gettext` library.
-These are compiled into both the `json` files used by the javascript frontend, and the 'mo' files used by the PHP backend, so that the same translations are used throughout LORIS.
+These are compiled into both the `json` files used by the javascript frontend, and the `mo` files used by the PHP backend, so that the same translations are used throughout LORIS.